 -Donkey Kong experienced its own copyright infringement claim.
 Universal Studios went on to sue Nintendo, claiming that the video game was a trademark infringement of its King Kong name and character.
-The case was dismissed, the court held that Universal had no rights to the name King Kong, the characters, or story and that there was no possibility for consumers to confuse Nintendo’s game and characters with the King Kong movies and its characters.
+The case was dismissed and the court held that Universal had no rights to the name King Kong, the characters, or the story and that there was no possibility for consumers to confuse Nintendo’s game and characters with the King Kong movies and its characters.

 Olaf Lubeck’s Cannonball Blitz, a Donkey Kong clone, published by On-Line Systems for the Apple II in 1982

 Cannonball Blitz was conceived in Lubeck’s spare time, when not working at the Los Alamos National Labs.
 While the game played very much like the game it copied it did bring a few new additions.

 Cannonball Castle, fortress of the enemy redcoats, sits high atop Nutcracker Hill.
 It is your mission, as a rebel soldier, to climb Nutcracker Hill and destroy the castle.
 Not so fast though – there are many traps and obstacles designed solely for your elimination.
 Rough terrain and enemy troops are bent on your destruction, and a constant rain of cannonballs could cause a fatally large headache.
 Many men before you have tried and failed, so it’s all up to you… Cannonball Blitz is an exciting new arcade game that will have you climbing the walls (the walls of Cannonball Castle) over and over again.”From the backcover of the game